nicklawls/step/README.md

 # step
-Clean elm update functions, with the help of state machines
+Clean update functions, with the help of state machines

 ```